Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Method

 Symbolic expressions can be regarded as binary trees where each node represents a symbol of the expression in the library of available symbols, i.e., an input variable (\eg $x$, $t$), a constant (\eg $v_0$) or an operation (\eg $+$, $-$, $\times$, $/$, $\sin$, $\log$, ...).
 In this representation, input variables and constants can be referred to as terminal nodes or symbols (having no child node), operations taking a single argument (\eg $\sin$, $\log$, ...) are unary symbols (having one child node) and operations taking two arguments (\eg $+$, $-$, $\times$, $/$, ...) are binary symbols.
 By considering each node first in depth and then left to right, one can compute a one dimensional list \ie a prefix\footnote{This is also called ``Polish'' notation, and can be converted to a tree representation or the ``infix'' notation which we are more familiar with, as there is a one-to-one relationship between them.} notation in which operators are placed before the corresponding operands in the expression, alleviating the need for parentheses.
 Using the prefix notation and treating symbols, referred to as tokens, as categories allows us to treat any expression as a mere sequence of categorical vectors.
 E.g., considering short toy library of tokens $\{+, \cos, x\}$, the operator $+$ can be encoded as $[1, 0, 0]$, the function $\cos$ as $[0, 1, 0]$ and the variable $x$ as $[0, 0, 1]$.

-As in previous deep symbolic regression studies (\eg \citep{Meta_EndToEndSR, SymFormer_EndToEndSR, PetersenDSR, Du_PDE_SR_DSRbased, SR_phy_demo_hamiltonian_DSRbased}, treating mathematical expressions as sequences allows us to employ traditional natural language processing techniques to sample them.
-Token sequences are generated by using an RNN, which, in a nutshell, is a neural network that can be called multiple times $i<N$ to generate a time dependent output as well as a time dependent $S_i$ memory state.
-The RNN takes as input some time dependent observations $O_i$ as well as the state of the previous call $S_{i-1}$.
+As in previous deep symbolic regression studies (\eg \citep{Kamienny_EndToEndSR, SymFormer_EndToEndSR, PetersenDSR, Du_PDE_SR_DSRbased, SR_phy_demo_hamiltonian_DSRbased}, treating mathematical expressions as sequences allows us to employ traditional natural language processing techniques to sample them.
+Token sequences are generated by using an RNN, which in essence, is a neural network that can be invoked multiple times to create a logical chain of similar operations.
+At each invocation $i<N$ ($N$ representing the maximum number of steps), the RNN generates a time-dependent output and a corresponding memory state $S_i$.
+The RNN takes as input some time dependent observations $O_i$ \footnote{We refer to `observations' in the context of reinforcement learning, here pertaining to contextual analytical information related to the expression being generated, rather than to the scientific data being fitted.} as well as the state of the previous call $S_{i-1}$.
 In practice, we use the RNN to generate a categorical probability distribution over the library of available tokens, which we then simply sample to draw a definite token.
-Once a token is generated, we feed its properties and the properties of its surroundings as observations for the next RNN call.
-We also feed as observations the minimum number of tokens still needed to obtain a valid analytical expression (\ie the number of dangling nodes), the nature of the token which was sampled at the previous step, the sibling and parent tokens of the token to be generated in a tree representation, to which in the context of our \PhySO\ framework we add the physical units of all of these tokens and the units required for the token to be generated so as to respect the units rules.
+Once a token is generated, we feed the minimum number of tokens still needed to obtain a valid analytical expression (\ie the number of dangling nodes), the token's properties and the properties of its surroundings as observations for the next RNN call.
+Namely, we give the nature of the token which was sampled at the previous step (since the RNN does not have access to this information which is derived from a stochastic process)\footnote{Not providing this information typically hinders performance.}, the sibling (if any at this step) and parent tokens of the token to be generated in a tree representation, to which in the context of our \PhySO\ framework we add the physical units of all of these tokens and the units required for the token to be generated so as to respect the units rules.
 This allows the inner mechanisms of the neural network to take into account not only the local structure of the expression for generating the next token, but also to take into account the local units constraints.
 The process described above can be repeated multiple times until a whole token function is generated in prefix notation, as illustrated in Figure \ref{fig:embedding}.